Gustavus Adolphus: Death and aftermath

-On 6 November 1632, Gustavus encountered the Imperial Army under Albrecht von Wallenstein at Lützen.
-The subsequent battle was one of the most decisive battles of the Thirty Years' War.
-Gustavus was killed when, at a crucial point in the battle, he became separated from his troops while leading a cavalry charge on his wing.
-Lützen was a Protestant victory, but the Protestants lost one of its most important leaders, which caused the Protestant campaign to lose direction and suffer a crushing defeat at Nördlingen.
+On 6 November 1632, Gustavus Adolphus encountered the Imperial Army under Albrecht von Wallenstein at Lützen, in what would prove to be one of the most significant battles of the Thirty Years' War.
+Gustavus Adolphus was killed when, at a crucial point in the battle, he became separated from his troops while leading a cavalry charge on his wing.
+Lützen was a victory for the Protestants, but cost them their leader, which caused their campaign to lose direction and finally suffer a crushing defeat at Nördlingen.
 Towards 1:00 pm, in the thick mix of gun smoke and fog covering the field, the king was separated from his fellow riders and suffered multiple shots.
 A bullet crushed his left arm below the elbow.
 Almost simultaneously his horse suffered a shot to the neck that made it hard to control.
 In the mix of fog and smoke from the burning town of Lützen the king rode astray behind enemy lines.
 There he sustained yet another shot in the back, was stabbed and fell from his horse.
 Lying on the ground, he received a final, fatal shot to the temple.
 His fate remained unknown for some time.
 However, when the gunnery paused and the smoke cleared, his horse was spotted between the two lines, Gustavus Adolphus himself not on it and nowhere to be seen.
 His disappearance stopped the initiative of the hitherto successful Swedish right wing, while a search was conducted.
 His partly stripped body was found an hour or two later, and evacuated from the field in a Swedish artillery wagon.

 As late as the 19th century several stories were retold about Gustav Adolphus's death.
 In most of them the assassin was named as Prince Francis Albert of Saxe-Lauenburg, who was next to the king on the occasion and was thought to be acting on behalf of the enemy.
 When King Charles XII of Sweden was shown purported evidence in 1707 he dismissed the theory out of doubt that "any prince could be so ungrateful".

-In February 1633, the Riksdag of the Estates gave him the title "Gustavus Adolphus the Great", or Gustav Adolf den Store in Swedish, the only Swedish monarch to be so honoured.
+In February 1633, the Riksdag of the Estates gave him the posthumous title "Gustavus Adolphus the Great", or Gustav Adolf den Store in Swedish, the only Swedish monarch to be so honoured.
 As those Vasa princes who descended from deposed monarchs were excluded from the throne and Gustavus Adolphus's younger brother had died ten years before, his young daughter Christina became his successor, with Maria Eleonora and other ministers governing on her behalf.
 He left one other known child, his illegitimate son Gustav, Count of Vasaborg.